 When fine-tuning your model, you’ll need to continue to create an error analysis.
 This will help you keep track of errors and encourage continuous improvements.
 Thus, helping you maximize performance to yield valuable results.

 Dealing with machine learning model errors will become more familiar as you go.
-Like testing for software packages, error correction for machine learning is a key part of the value process.
+Like testing for AI software packages, error correction for machine learning is a key part of the value process.